AdobeDocs/certification.en/help/certifications/aem/aem-sites-p-developer.md

 solution: Experience Manager Sites
 role: Developer
 ---
-# Certification Journey - Adobe Experience Manager Sites Developer professional
+# Certification journey - Adobe Experience Manager Sites Developer professional

 Exam ID: AD0-E123

-## Start Your journey toward certification
+## Start your journey toward certification

 Purchase your exam voucher at Adobe Certification Voucher Center, if you have a discount, it will apply at checkout.
 Apply the voucher code when you schedule your exam.